What Does Medicare Cost?

 To join a private Medigap plan, you pay a monthly fee to an insurance company in addition to the premium you pay to the government for Medicare Part B.

 The costs of Medigap plans vary a lot, depending on the coverage, the company, your location, and your age.
 So make sure to shop around before buying one.
+If you wish to buy a Medigap policy, you should do so when you first become eligible for Medicare.
+Outside of the six month open enrollment period, which starts the month you turn 65, you’re not guaranteed to qualify for a policy.

 Programs vary from state to state.
 Be sure to find out what your state offers.
 You can get help from your State Health Insurance Assistance Program.
 Call 800-MEDICARE to find yours.